 - St Peter's Dental Clinic (1092 Madison Ave, Albany, NY 12208): Contact us if you are interested in shadowing opportunities.
 During COVID-19, we have temporarily suspended dental volunteering.
 Please call St. Peter's Hospital Volunteer Service Department at 518-525-1515 or email Amanda Weller at [email protected]

 - Sanctuary for Independent Media/ The Media Alliance: In-person volunteering for communications and radio production projects; Remote projects available.
 Volunteers are the brain, heart, and backbone that make the Sanctuary a thriving and vibrant community media and arts center.
 They help to shoot video, plan events, network in our community, build our space, and keep the place nice.
 Variety of volunteer projects include: event volunteering, radio production, video production, video editing, marketing, and more.
 Email [email protected] or call at (518)-272-2390.

 - Sheridan Preparatory Academy: A Community School: In-person tutors and mentors needed for elementary students.
 On-site volunteers needed for Mobile Pantry, Laundry Room, and Farmer's Market Food Bags.
 Flexible volunteer opportunities are available Mon-Fri from 10am-5pm.
-Must show proof of vaccination and fill out an Albany City School District Volunteer Form with two references.
+Must fill out an Albany City School District Volunteer Form with two references.
 Contact Abigail Gomes at [email protected] or call 518-475-6857.